jaroslawr/notes/unix/cli/df.md

 # df

-Shows free disk space on all mounted filesystems (stands for "disk free").
+Shows free disk space on all mounted filesystems.
+Stands for "disk free".

 ## Options